Prophet's Mosque: Under Muhammad and the Rashidun (622–660 CE)

-Under subsequent Islamic states (660–1517 CE or 40–923 AH)
+Under subsequent Islamic states (660–1517)

-In 706 or 707, the Umayyad caliph Al-Walid I (r.
+In 706 or 707, the Umayyad caliph al-Walid I (r.
 705–715) instructed his governor of Medina, the future caliph Umar ibn Abd al-Aziz, to significantly enlarge the mosque.
-According to the architectural historian Robert Hillenbrand, the building of a large scale mosque in Medina, the original center of the caliphate, was an "acknowledgement" by Al-Walid of "his own roots and those of Islam itself" and possibly an attempt to appease Medinan resentment at the loss of the city's political importance to Syria under the Umayyads.
+According to the architectural historian Robert Hillenbrand, the building of a large scale mosque in Medina, the original center of the caliphate, was an "acknowledgement" by al-Walid of "his own roots and those of Islam itself" and possibly an attempt to appease Medinan resentment at the loss of the city's political importance to Syria under the Umayyads.

 It took three years for the work to be completed.
 Raw materials were procured from the Byzantine Empire.
 Al-Walid lavished large sums for the mosque's reconstruction and supplied mosaics and Greek and Coptic craftsmen.
 The area of the mosque was increased from the area 5094 m2 of Uthman's time, to 8672 m2.
 Its redevelopment entailed the demolition of the living quarters of Muhammad's wives and the expansion of the structure to incorporate the graves of Muhammad, Abu Bakr and Umar.
-The vocal opposition to the demolition of Muhammad's home from local religious circles was dismissed by Al-Walid.
+The vocal opposition to the demolition of Muhammad's home from local religious circles was dismissed by al-Walid.
 A wall was built to segregate the mosque and the houses of the wives of Muhammad.
 The mosque was reconstructed in a trapezoid shape with the length of the longer side being 101.76 m.
 For the first time, porticoes were built in the mosque connecting the northern part of the structure to the sanctuary.
-Minarets were also built for the first time as Al-Walid constructed four minarets around it.